Pharmacy

 Specialty medications that require professional services for administration are usually covered under your medical benefit plan.

-How to Access
+Access

 Your plan may require you to get self-administered specialty drugs through Mountain Health CO-OP’s preferred specialty pharmacy or another in-network specialty pharmacy.